 Faced with the choice of studying Engineering or Management, I opted for the latter and now have over 15 years’ experience in marketing, communication and media relations.

 I’ve held a variety of in-house and agency roles predominantly in the energy sector and across both public and private sectors.
-This combination of client and agency experience is invaluable in my role as Communication Director.
+This combination of client and agency experience is invaluable in my role as Marketing Director.

 My approach is to get close to clients; to really understand where it ‘hurts’ and what they’re trying to achieve.
 Aspect often works as extension of a client’s in-house team, helping to formulate a strategy, develop integrated plans and campaigns and then deliver with impact.
 It’s that end-to-end involvement that I really enjoy.